Denizche/ai-terminal-windows-version-vibecoded/README.md

 ## Features

-- Modern UI built with Iced
+- Modern UI built with Tauri, using html, css and Typescript
 - Integrated AI assistance
 - Cross-platform support for macOS and Linux